openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 SyncModeTimeFirst
 ```

-**Description:** Indicates data synchronization from the endpoint with more recent modifications to the endpoint with older modifications.
+**Function:** Indicates data synchronization from the end with the more recent modification time to the end with the older modification time.

-**System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core
+**System Capability:** SystemCapability.DistributedDataManager.CloudSync.Client

+**Since:** 21

-**Since:** 21## enum Tokenizer
+## enum Tokenizer

 ```cangjie
 public enum Tokenizer {